wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 4.0.3 =

+* Added a check for `mb_decode_numericentity()` (available with PHP since v4.0.6), which is required to decode UTF8 entities.
+If the function is missing, an error message will be displayed in the admin section.

 = Version 4.0.2 =

 * Updated the donation options.
 NGFB has taken many, many months to develop and fine-tune -- please say thank you by donating a few dollars.